 - Follow the prompts to complete the uninstall process.

 Step 3: Upgrade from version 4.2 to 4.3

 - Open the CrashPlan app.

-- If you are a Code42 for Enterprise user, contact your CrashPlan administrator if the upgrade does not start automatically.
+Contact your CrashPlan administrator if the upgrade does not start automatically.

 - Go to Settings > Account and view the version number to confirm the upgrade succeeded.